Maintihami/tihamima/README.md

 - Attach the USB cable from the Gen 5 to the PC.
 3. **Connect the robot to your PC**: use an Ethernet cable.
 4. **Load the Program on Polyscope**:
-Navigate to the spine testing folder on the Polyscope interface.
+Navigate to the new_folder_2 on the Polyscope interface.
-Select the `spine_testing.urp` file and click to load it.
+Select the `spine_testing.urp` file and click open to load it.
 The robot may restart.
-If it does, click `Restart` on the Polyscope interface to resume.
+Then click play from beginning Robot Program

 5. **Running the Program on PC**

-Run the Python Program: On your PC, open a Python environment.
-Navigate to src and execute:
+Navigate to the Source Directory: Change to the src directory where the Python scripts are located.

+**Running the Complete Movement Sequence**
+To program all movements at the start, execute the following command:
 ```sh
 python spine_rtde_one_go.py
 ```
-or
+This script initializes and sends the entire sequence of movements to the robot in one go.
+It sets up the necessary control parameters, ensuring that the robot executes the pre-defined path without further user intervention, except for emergency stops.

+**Dynamic Execution Mode**
+For a dynamic approach, where the robot requests the next movement after detecting that force limits have been exceeded, use:
 ```sh
 python spine_rtde_step_by_step.py
 ```
+This script operates in a step-by-step mode, allowing for real-time adjustments based on sensory feedback.
+After the robot exceeds the predefined force thresholds, it pauses and waits for the next movement command.
+This approach is useful for applications requiring adaptive responses to varying loads or unexpected conditions.

+Enter the Necessary Inputs: During execution, the program will prompt you for specific inputs, such as speed vectors or thresholds.
+Provide these inputs as required to ensure the robot operates under the correct parameters.

+6. **Running the program on the polyscope** run program from start

+## Demo Video

+Here is a video demonstration of the project in action:

+<iframe width="560" height="315" src=https://youtu.be/swfLqq4LzLc" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 ## Contributions and Collaboration

 This repository is publicly accessible to share our work and findings with the community.
 However, as it is used in a controlled laboratory environment, it is important to maintain its integrity.